nwager/kernel-docs/docs/reference/glossary.md

   See {doc}`/reference/hwe-kernels` for more information.

 linux-meta
   Refers to a set of meta-packages in Linux distributions like Ubuntu.
-These meta-packages do not
-  contain the kernel binaries or source code themselves but instead define dependencies that point
+These meta-packages do not contain the kernel binaries or source code themselves but instead define dependencies that point
   to the latest kernel packages.
-By installing a linux-meta package (e.g. linux-generic), users can
-  ensure they always receive the latest version of a specific kernel series through updates.
-In
+  By installing a linux-meta package (e.g. linux-generic), users can ensure they always receive the latest version of a specific kernel series through updates.
-  the kernel development and {term}`SRU` lifecycle, linux-meta acts as a bridge between the release
-  of new kernel versions and the package manager.
-When a new kernel version is releasedand marked
+  In the kernel development and {term}`SRU` life cycle, linux-meta acts as a bridge between the release of new kernel versions and the package manager.
-  stable, the linux-meta package is updated to reference the new version, allowing automatic upgrades.
+  When a new kernel version is released and marked stable, the linux-meta package is updated to reference the new version, allowing automatic upgrades.

 linux-signed
-  Refers to kernel packages that are cryptographically signed to ensure their integrity and
+  Refers to kernel packages that are cryptographically signed to ensure their integrity and authenticity.
-  authenticity.
   These signatures are crucial for secure boot environments, as they enable the
-  system firmware to verify that the kernel has not been tampered with and is from a trusted
+  system firmware to verify that the kernel has not been tampered with and is from a trusted source.
-  source.
-In the kernel {term}`SRU` lifecycle, linux-signed is created after the corresponding
-  unsigned kernel (e.g. linux-image-unsigned-6.8.0-50-generic) has been built.
-The signing
-  process is part of the release pipeline, ensuring compliance with secure boot requirements
-  and enhancing security in the kernel deployment process.
-This package works in tandem with
-  the linux-meta package to deliver signed kernel updates.
+  In the kernel {term}`SRU` life cycle, linux-signed is created after the corresponding unsigned kernel (e.g. linux-image-unsigned-6.8.0-50-generic) has been built.
+The signing process is part of the release pipeline, ensuring compliance with secure boot requirements and enhancing security in the kernel deployment process.
+This package works in tandem with the linux-meta package to deliver signed kernel updates.

 OEM kernel
   ```{include} /reuse/oem-kernels.txt